philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 The GH Actions service has the benefit of hosting artifacts for releases and make them public available.

+### Configure Github Actions

+In order for the workflow to succeed, read and write permissions will need to be enabled for the repository.

+1. Settings > Actions > General
+2. Workflow permissions
+3. Check the box "Read and write permissions"

+### Configure Targets

 Usually we want to build for the most popular targets and the three last NIF versions.
 NIF versions are more stable than OTP versions because they only change after two major releases of OTP.